TheTipsyTurtle/mirror-action/README.md

 ```

-# All lines in readme after this are from spyoungtech.
+# Following lines: spyoungtech.
 He explains best.
-# A lot is WIP
+# A lot is WIP from my end
 # mirror-action
 A GitHub Action for mirroring your commits to a different remote repository